ARCHIVE

 The lawsuit remains active.
 No responses have been filed by attorneys for any of the defendants.

-Baker said the defendants were served with summonses last week and have 21 days to respond.
+Baker said summonses for the defendants were served last week, and they have 21 days to respond.
 They could get an extension for another 14 days.

 The Elk County sheriff’s office would not provide dates Watts was employed.
 A man who answered the phone initially said the office had nothing to say about Watts.
 Pressed, he said Watts had worked for the office “for a short time” and said that was all the office would say.